fmatter/cldflex/README.md

 * `obj_lg`: the object language
 * `gloss_lg`: the language used for glossing / translation
 * `msa_lg`: the language used for storing POS information
-* `Language_ID`: the value to be used in the created tables
+* `lang_id`: the value to be used in the created tables
-* `Glottocode`: used to look up language metadata from glottolog
+* `glottocode`: used to look up language metadata from glottolog
 * `csv_cell_separator`: if there are multiple values in a cell (allomorphs, polysemy...), they are by default separated by `"; "`
 * `form_slices`: set to `false` if you don't want form slices connecting morphs and word forms
 * `cldf`: